Privacy Implementation Notice 2024-01: Digital Advertising

 5. Guidance

 The GC must protect individuals’ personal information in accordance with the Privacy Act.
-Hence, when purchasing digital advertising, either directly or indirectly, GC institutions must ensure that the contracts they become a party to respect the requirements set out in the Privacy Act and its related policies and directives.
+Hence, when purchasing digital advertising, either directly or through PSPC’s contract with the AOR, institutions must ensure that the contracts they become a party to respect the requirements set out in the Privacy Act and its related policies and directives.

-In the context of digital advertising, personal information should be used only for non-discriminatory targeted advertising and for non-administrative purposes (such as but not limited to research, statistical, audit, evaluation and in some cases budgetary and financial purposes).
-Furthermore, when personal information is involved, institutions must take steps to ensure that entities acting on their behalf do so legally and provide appropriate privacy protections to enable the GC to meet its legal and policy requirements.Footnote 3 To protect individuals’ personal information and foster trust, institutions must consider the privacy implications of digital advertising and implement the appropriate measures to mitigate privacy risks.
+In the context of digital advertising, personal information should be used only for non-administrative purposes.
+Furthermore, when personal information is involved, institutions must take steps to ensure that entities acting on their behalf do so legally and provide appropriate privacy protections to enable the GC to meet its legal and policy requirementsFootnote 3.
+To protect individuals’ personal information and foster trust, institutions must consider the privacy implications of digital advertising and implement appropriate measures to identify and mitigate privacy risks.

-• limit collection to de-identified and aggregated information, whenever possible
+• limit collection of personal information to de-identified and aggregated information, whenever possible

-• refrain from using precise geo-targeting, and use only broad geo-targeting when no other digital advertising method can achieve the desired effect and de-identify any Internet Protocol (IP) addresses when doing so
+• refrain from using precise geo-targeting which narrowly targets specific neighbourhoods, postal codes or small radiuses around locations, due to its privacy invasivenessFootnote 5.
+Use only broad geo-targeting to target large areas, such as countries, regions, or provinces and territories, when no other digital advertising method can achieve the desired effect and de-identify any IP addresses when doing so

-• limit the use of behavioural targeting due to its reliance on third-party cookies; if such targeting is used, confirm that digital platforms request the audience’s meaningful consent (including through implied consent with an option to opt-out) prior to the use, collection and disclosure of any personal information
+• confirm that digital platforms request the audience’s meaningful consent (including through implied consent with an option to opt-out) prior to the use, collection and disclosure of any personal information

-• use any personal information collected only for non-administrative purposes, such as but not limited to research, statistical, audit, evaluation, and in some cases budgetary and financial purposes
+• use any personal information collected only for non-administrative purposes, such as but not limited to research, statistical, and audit and evaluation

-• retain personal information (if collected) only for the purpose of digital advertising campaigns and dispose of it immediately following its last relevant use
+• retain personal information, if collected, only for the purpose of digital advertising campaigns

 5.2 Contracting

 Institutions must solicit and evaluate bids in accordance with the requirements set out in subsection 4.5 of the Directive on the Management of Procurement.
-Before entering into a contract with a third party, institutions are encouraged to evaluate suppliers to ensure they are equipped with the technical infrastructure, security safeguards and data governance strategies required to support a GC digital advertising campaign that involves the collection of personal information.
-Officials who work in the areas of privacy, procurement, security and information technology may be engaged in this exercise as needed.
+Before entering a contract with a third party, institutions are encouraged to evaluate suppliers to ensure they are equipped with the technical infrastructure, security safeguards and data governance strategies required to support a GC digital advertising campaign that involves the collection of personal information.
+Officials who work in the areas of privacy, procurement, security, information technology and information management may be engaged in this exercise as needed.

-To ensure the protection of personal information and limit the risk of privacy breaches, GC institutions must ensure that contracts established with third-party service providers or data providers clearly outline measures to protect personal information in accordance with the requirements of the following:
+To ensure the protection of personal information and limit the risk of privacy breaches, institutions must ensure that contracts established with media suppliers clearly outline measures to protect personal information in accordance with the following:

 • immediately notify the government institution of privacy breaches